 White Paper

-A Guide to Understanding Microsoft Contract Options for Enterprise Customers
+A Guide to Understanding Microsoft EA and Other Volume Purchasing Options

 A Working Understanding of Microsoft’s Enterprise Contracting Universe